Associate ProfessorDirectorGraduate Nursing Program Director

 - room is 124

-Dr. Michael's hobbies and outside interests include cooking and raising orchids and roses.
+Dr. Michael's hobbies and outside interests include gardening and reading.

 Michael, M., & Clochesy, J. (2015) From scientific discovery to health outcomes: A synergistic model of doctoral nursing education.
 Nurse Education Today, 40, 84-86. doi: http://dx.doi.org/10.1016/j.nedt.2016.02.011